 I lived in Valencia for 4 months, because I was doing my internship there so I investigated the city quit deeply and also made all the mistake possible while visiting Valencia.
-The first mistake was that I thought that it will be possible to survive by only knowing English language.
-My second mistake was when I thought that I will learn couple of words in Spanish and I will be able to at least order some food.
-In Valencia people speak Valenciania which sounds more like a mixture of French and Spanish.
-Valencia is the part of autonomous community of Catalunia, which has its own language, flag and even laws.
+The first mistake was that I thought that it will be possible to survive by only knowing the English language.
+My second mistake was when I thought that I will learn a couple of words in Spanish and I will be able to at least order some food.
+In Valencia, people speak Valenciana which sounds more like a mixture of French and Spanish.
+Valencia is the part of the autonomous community of Catalonia, which has its own language, flag, and even laws.
 I was quite shocked that during those 4 months I didn’t see any Spanish flag.

-Although, locals in Valencia are so nice despite the fact that I couldn’t order food in any language which waitress knew, she just invited me to the kitchen and showed me all the ingredients.
+Although locals in Valencia are so nice despite the fact that I couldn’t order food in any language which the waitress knew, she just invited me to the kitchen and showed me all the ingredients.
 After 15 minutes brought me a delicious sandwich.
-Those things happens when you travel and you let life to surprise you.
+Those things happen when you travel and you let life to surprise you.

 Things to see in Valencia, Spain